Aatraya/fodecorces/readme.md

 * supports only 3 languages: c, c++ and python
 * does not check for memory limit exceeded
 * uses txt file instead of csv
+* for compilation error , we donot explicitly mention this error .
+However the test case fails